yamunadevi04/web_scrapper/README.md

-This is a simple webscrapped project which gives very basic information about covid 19 It is developed with google collab.
+This is a simple webscrapped project which gives very basic information about covid 19 !!
+It is developed with google collab
-What is google collab?
+Do you wanna know what is a google collab?

 <a href="https://research.google.com/colaboratory/faq.html#whats-colaboratory">click here </a>
 to know more!!!